stuebersystems/doc.sherlock.en/README.md

 ## Install MkDocs for Windows

 1. Install [Python](https://www.python.org).
 Go to the [Python downloads](https://www.python.org/downloads/) page and download the latest version for Windows.
-For example, for Version 3.7.2 this would be the link: [Windows x86-64 executable installer](https://www.python.org/ftp/python/3.7.2/python-3.7.2-amd64.exe).
+For example, for version 3.7.2 this would be the link: [Windows x86-64 executable installer](https://www.python.org/ftp/python/3.7.2/python-3.7.2-amd64.exe).

 2. Launch the installer and follow the on-screen instructions.